Witness Projection Problem

-The CES Letter spends quite a bit of time poking the witnesses to the Book of Mormon.
-The Church has used the witnesses in strong measure to help support the veracity of the Book of Mormon.
-It's not that the witnesses statements were ever changed, but that some of them can be impeached on definitions of the word, "see."
+The CES Letter spends quite a bit of time poking the witnesses to the Book of Mormon as to their credibility.
+The Church has used the witnesses in strong measure to help support the veracity of the Book of Mormon because one can make an almost ironclad case that they never recanted.
+So it's not that the witnesses statements are being challenged or countered, but that some of them can be impeached on definitions of the word, "see."

-The Three Witnesses, Oliver Cowdery, Martin Harris, and David Whitmer are well-known in Mormonism as having to have "seen" the golden plates, the angel holding them, and they never are known to have denied their witnesses.
-That was intended both by Joseph Smith, and by those that followed, to be an iron-clad testimony to the veracity of the work.
+The Three Witnesses: Oliver Cowdery, Martin Harris, and David Whitmer are well-known in Mormonism as having to have "seen" the golden plates, the angel holding them, and they never are known to have denied their witnesses.
+That was intended both by Joseph Smith, and by those that followed, to cement their testimonies to the veracity of the work.
 However, each of the witnesses, as the CES Letter correctly addresses, have problems with their witness as neutral observers.
 So, let’s be clear.
 They weren’t neutral.
-Martin Harris seems to have some integrity issues, possibly some mental health issues that come into play, and he was leveraged to the hilt for the publication of the Book of Mormon.
+Martin Harris, for beginners, seems to have some integrity issues, possibly some mental health issues that come into play, and he was leveraged to the hilt for the publication of the Book of Mormon.
 All three later apostatized from the Church with Marin Harris the only one to fully return.
 David Whitmer felt called by God to abandon the Church and he ended up starting his own sect.
 All three have bizarre statements that make it difficult to perceive HOW they gained their witnesses.
-Oliver Cowdery got crosswise with Joseph as the first dissenter over the perceived adultery with Fanny Alger.
-That is rightfully used as a strength to their testimonies, because if they ever had a story to tell to screw Joseph Smith, they could have.
+Oliver Cowdery got crosswise with Joseph as the first dissenter over the perceived adultery with Fanny Alger and leadership abuses.
+However, that is rightfully used as a strength to their testimonies, because if they ever had a story to tell to screw Joseph Smith, they could have.

 The next kind of vision would be transfiguration.
 This is the sort of vision often described in the scriptures.
-Moses states “whether I was in the body, I know not.”
+Moses states “whether I was in the body, I know not,” considering his encounter with the Lord.
 This sort of experience seems to be characterized as being the following:

 The feeling you have left your body